-In order to get the biggest tax refund, you need to claim all the tax credits and deductions you are eligible to receive
+In order to get the biggest tax refund for 2019, you need to claim all the tax credits and deductions you are eligible to receive

 personal property taxes

 If you bought a new car, house or even a boat, the state and local personal property taxes may be deductible.
 Mortgage interest statements typically include the amount of personal property taxes paid for your home, but you have to add in any other personal property taxes you may have paid.

 Have you had to go to the doctor a lot this year?
 If your medical expenses exceed a certain amount, you may be able to deduct these payments on your federal income taxes.
 You'll only get this deduction if you itemize, however, and expenses need to typically exceed a certain percentage of your adjusted gross income.

 Giving to charity feels great, especially when others need the financial support.
 These donations to charity lower your taxable income throughout the year.
 Gather all of your donation receipts together and claim a tax deduction.
 Did you know that donations or memberships to the North Carolina Consumers Council are tax deductible?
 If you're looking for a way to do some good and get a tax deduction for next year, consider helping us out.

 Did you have to move because of a new job?
 You may qualify for a tax deduction for your moving expenses.
 But you do have to meet distance and time guidelines set up by the Internal Revenue Service (IRS) in order to qualify.
 So your new job has to be at least 50 miles more from your old home than your old job.

 If you refinanced a mortgage and paid points, discount points, loan origination fees, maximum loan charges or loan discounts, you may be able to claim it as a tax deduction.
 You can also claim this deduction if you paid this fee on a new mortgage.